stasvlasov/papisr/README.md

 Bundle of convenience functions for papis workflows in R.

-Provides some convenience functions for [https://github.com/papis/papis][papis] workflows in R. Papis is '[p]owerful and highly extensible command-line based document and bibliography manager'.
+Provides some convenience functions for [papis](https://github.com/papis/papis) workflows in R. Papis is a 'powerful and highly extensible command-line based document and bibliography manager'.
 The package does not actually require `papis` to be installed in order for its functions to work.